RealSilvi/WEB-SilviSinani/README.md

 - Run ``pnpm  dev`` in your terminal
 - Visit the demo at `http://web24-silvisinani.test`

-## Developers
+## 👨‍💻 Developer

-Silvi Sinani - silvi.sinani@studio.unibo.it
+Silvi Sinani – silvi.sinani@studio.unibo.it